 Changes may happen within your trading network.
 In that case, it is possible that you need to be able to implement changes in your integration solutions.
 Whether you are building EAI integrations, connecting trading partners, or creating API interfaces, you will always ensure that your clients can securely access your applications and systems.

-Regardless what message formats you and your partners use for communications, you will always receive and send information in the preferred message type.
+Regardless of what message formats you and your partners use for communications, you will always receive and send information in the preferred message type.

 3. Collaboration across the ecosystem

 B2B ecosystems are constantly expanding.
 This means that you may need to be able to connect with new partners on a daily basis.
-Onboarding of new clients, manufacturers, suppliers, 3PLs need to happen rapidly in a matter of hours or days.
+Onboarding of new clients, manufacturers, suppliers, and 3PLs needs to happen rapidly in a matter of hours or days.
 Traditionally, this has been a lot longer process, especially if different systems and applications needed to communicate with each other.

 4. Integrate any applications and systems